Winchester and Western Railroad: Formation (1916-1921)

+Early Days & Decline (1921-1944)

-Throughout the 1920s beginning in May 1921, the Winchester and Western was primarily a bustling freight line with limited passenger service.
-The W&W's first passenger car (or railbus) was literally an automobile bus placed on rails.
-The railbus made two round trips daily between Winchester and Wardensville with 17 intermediate stops along the way.
-The most popular of these intermediate stops was at Capon Springs Station where passengers would arrive to dine or vacation at the Capon Springs Resort.
-Three automobile "railbuses" later made the two round trips between Winchester and Wardensville.
-Besides Wardensville and Capon Springs, major passenger and freight stations were constructed at Gainesboro and Gore.
-The W&W's own terminal was located at the Baltimore & Ohio Station at Kent and Piccadilly Streets in Winchester.
+Throughout the 1920s, beginning in May 1921, the Winchester and Western was primarily a bustling freight line with limited passenger service.
+The W&W's first passenger vehicle, a railbus, was literally an automobile bus placed on rails.
+The railbus made two round-trips daily between Winchester and Wardensville with 17 intermediate stops along the way.
+The most popular of these was Capon Springs Station, where passengers would arrive to dine or vacation at the Capon Springs Resort.
+Three automobile "railbuses" later made the two round-trips between Winchester and Wardensville.
+Major passenger and freight stations also were constructed at Gainesboro and Gore.
+The W&W's own terminal was located at the Baltimore and Ohio Station at Kent and Piccadilly Streets in Winchester.

 While freight traffic was the main business of the W&W, the residents of the Winchester area frequently chartered trains for pleasure trips to not only Capon Springs, but for scenic excursions and picnics at Capon Lake on the Cacapon River.

-Later in the 1920s, the line was constructed further past Wardensville on three narrow-gauge spurs known as the Lost River Railroad.
+In the 1920s, the line was constructed further past Wardensville on three narrow-gauge spurs known as the Lost River Railroad.
 The use of these spurs and the mainline itself dwindled by the early 1930s as the Great Depression took its toll on the region's economy.
 Freight traffic to and from Wardensville declined and the line was trimmed back to Capon Springs Station in 1934 due to the exhaustion of the region's timber reserves.
 That same year, passenger service to Capon Springs ended, and the track was cut at Rock Enon Springs.
 The W&W further trimmed back its line during World War II in 1944 when it was cut at Gore.

-Because of Gore's active Unimin sand quarry, the Winchester and Western Railroad remains active between Gore and Winchester.
-Today, in the Winchester area, the Winchester and Western is affectionately referred to as the "Ol' Weak and Weary" because of its limited use.
-(Who calls it this?)
+The railroad would slowly die out and remain inactive until 1972.